seqan/seqan3/doc/about/api/index.md

 # Platform stability {#platform_stability}

+The main requirement for SeqAn3 is that your operating system provides one of the compilers supported by us.
+In general, we only support the latest three major compiler versions.
-The main requirement for being able to use SeqAn is a supported compiler and in general all operating systems that provide a supported compiler should be supported.
-We currently support the following compilers on 64-bit operating systems with little-endian CPU architectures only:
+We currently support the following compilers on 64-bit operating systems with little-endian CPU architectures:
   * GCC7, GCC8, GCC9, GCC10, GCC11

+\note Only the most recent minor release of a compiler is guaranteed to be supported, e.g. when `gcc-10.4` is released, we may drop support for `gcc-10.3`.
+Since all platforms with an older version receive minor release updates, this should not be a problem.

-We promise to support all of the above compilers until the last release of SeqAn3, or until all of the following operating systems provide a newer supported compiler:
+We promise to support the above compilers in the latest release of SeqAn3, or until all the following operating systems provide a newer supported compiler:

 | Operating System             | Supported Releases¹                    |